 ‘Govt cannot save an industry’

 “What these efforts show is that government is ready as a partner to assist the industry in difficult conditions.
+But we need the industry also to take steps to improve its performance.

 “Government cannot save an industry, it requires a partnership that involves business and labour,” the minister said.